RonniKahalani/PAOCards/README.md

 # PAO Cards
 <a href="https://www.youtube.com/watch?v=OApSOU7NIAw" target="_blank"><img src="https://learningisliving.dk/wp-content/uploads/2025/10/paocards-front-page.png" alt="Click to view YouTube of Memory Championship"></a>
-<sub>Click image to view a YouTube of the Memory Championship.</sub>
+<sup>Click image to view this YouTube of the Memory Championship.</sup>

 This memory technique is used in the World Memory Championships, where you quickly browse through a random shuffled deck of cards and recall the cards in chronological order.